 Below are important documents that must be reviewed to ensure continual compliance.
 Institutions that do not remain in compliance are subject to revocation and/or closure.
-Renewal packets are sent to institutions that have full accreditation.
 Send questions regarding due dates and accreditation renewals to OCTS@dwd.in.gov.

 The Office for Career and Technical Schools is charged with protecting students, educational institutions, the general public, and honest and ethical operators of post-secondary proprietary schools that are non-credit bearing and non-degree granting from dishonest and unethical practices.
 The Office maintains and updates a list of accredited and closed/defunct institutions for the public (see below):